If you’re a real estate investor, you’ve either wholesaled properties or heard about others doing it.

 I was a full time investor for 8 years before we began wholesaling.
 In 2013, my husband and I purchase a HomeVestors® franchise – the We Buy Ugly Houses people – and we have been primarily wholesaling since.

 To do it right, we spend money every month marketing to the right people to get the phone to ring.
 Then we spend a lot of time with the seller crafting a solution to their problem.
 And we negotiate a price that allows us to resell to an investor who will rehab and still be able to make profit on the deal we sell to them.

 Do all these steps and people will respect you and come to you for deals.
 There is nothing wrong with wholesaling so don’t be afraid of it.

 I was surprised the first time I heard this question.
 Wholesaling is not a buying technique, but a selling technique.
 With wholesaling, you purchase the distressed property for a low price.
 There is a closing with either a title company or attorney and you go on title as owner.
 You then mark it up a minimal amount and sell it to someone who plans to rehab and make their own profit.

 It is not illegal as it is a normal purchase and sale – you buy it, you own it, then you sell it.
-The only thing different between wholesaling and a regular purchase and sale is the low price and no work is done to the property before resell.
+The only thing different between wholesaling and a regular purchase and sale is the lower than full-value price and no work is done to the property before resell.